 Glenda is responsible for tracking the issues in Salem in order to provide up-to-date information to ORLA members that contact the Wilsonville office with questions, concerns or comments.
 She assists the Government Affairs team, as well as ORLA’s governance boards and committees.
 After serving as a legislative staffer for several years in Salem, Glenda has a list of resources available to all ORLA members for the asking.
 GHamstreet@OregonRLA.org

-Ralph has served the past three legislative sessions as the ORLA Policy Committee Chair and is also an officer on the ORLA Board of Directors.
-Ralph guides the Policy Committee in a workgroup-style format that allows members from the various sectors of the hospitality industry to provide their views on what matters.
-Ralph is a successful operator and motivator with the knowledge of what it takes to succeed, and he brings these skills to the table in Salem on behalf of ORLA members throughout Oregon.
+Ralph is in his fourth legislative session serving as the ORLA Policy Committee Chair and is also ORLA’s Board Chair for 2014-2015.
+Ralph guides both of these groups in a workgroup-style format that allows members from the various sectors of the hospitality industry to provide their views on what matters.
+Ralph is a successful operator and motivator with the knowledge of what it takes to succeed, and he brings these skills to the table in Salem and beyond on behalf of ORLA members throughout Oregon.

 Michael has spent his entire career representing our industry, and is highly-regarded as an authority in his field.
 His excellent advice, strong counsel and his ability to testify on short notice with a close proximity to the Capitol make his involvement in ORLA crucial to our success.
 Michael has the unique ability to take a complicated issue and break it down to the points that matter most … which is an effective strategy for testimony before any legislative committee.

 President, Be Our Guest, Inc., ORLA Policy Committee Co-Chair